Self-help Books

 By: Sara Chana Radcliffe

-Although this book was written for parents to help their children with fears and anxiety, it has a wealth of information, more than any other book I’ve read!
-From understanding anxiety to breathing techniques to tapping this book has dozens of ideas to fight fears.
-If fact, I’ve found many of the ideas to be helpful with other strong emotions such as anger and depression.
+Although this book was written for parents to help their children with fears and anxiety, it contains a wealth of information, more than most books on the topic.
+From understanding anxiety to breathing techniques to tapping, the book offers dozens of ideas to fight fears.
+Many of the ideas are also helpful with strong emotions such as anger and depression.
 The book is full of relatable stories and examples.
 Although it was published and marketed for non-Jews as well as Jews, the author is frum and the book is very clean.

 Write Your Way Home